Marcus Node Bits - Ok then, Mongoose is pretty sweet

 Let’s go through it in detail, since it’s not the most basic example (that can be found on the Mongoose homepage - no use restating that here), but rather part of an API I wrote for our application:

-On line 12 we create a new Post object.
-That is a new instance of our Mongoose model.
+• Line 12: We create a new Post object, a new instance of our Mongoose model.

-Line 18 calls the create() method of the Post-object.
+• Line 18: Calls the create() method of the Post object.
 This can be thought of as a static method on the class rather than on the instance.
-I will not try to explain this with prototypes etc in Javascript.
-I think I understand it but dare not explain it.
-Read JavaScript the good parts.
-Twice.

-• In my case I get the inserted post back with a generated id
+• Lines 19-23: Callback function.
+In my case, I get the inserted post back with a generated id.

 The callback checks for errors and returns success or failure via two methods I have created for that.

 That’s quite a lot of code you say.
-The good news, I respond, is that the model of course only needs to be declare once.
-And the rest of the operations you need (finding, updating, removing etc.) looks very similar indeed.
-Here’s a list of them in action:
+The good news, I respond, is that the model only needs to be declared once.
+And the rest of the operations you need (finding, updating, removing, etc.) look very similar indeed.

 Testing Mongoose